 This also includes if a player disconnects from the server during a raid.
 You may not attack that player until they wake.

-We would much rather you ask that player if it were really a disconnection or if they were Combat Logging [See Section (II)(3)], but if it is unclear of the truth, see an admin.
+We would much rather you ask that player if it were really a disconnection or if they were Combat Logging [See Section II, Sub-Section 3], but if it is unclear of the truth, see an admin.

 You must cause as little damage as possible when raiding.

-This is self-explanatory.
-Avoid causing too much collateral damage (explosives), to the best of your ability.
+Avoid causing too much collateral damage (explosives) to the best of your ability.
+If the amount of damage caused is excessive in reference to the reason for raiding, punishment may be given.

 There are limitations when using Demand & Consequences as your reasoning for raiding a base.